Kyiv Independence Day Parade: 2021

 Many dignitaries attended in connection with the Crimea Platform held the previous day, including representatives of 46 states.

 During the preceding ceremony, a theatrical performance referred to as "DNA" presented the history of Ukraine from the Kyivan Rus’ to modern Ukraine the Cossack era, literary Ukraine.
 At the outset, a 30 meter long flag of Ukraine held by soldiers marched first in front a veterans contingent.
 Foreign participants in the march-past, fly-past, and a flotilla off the coast of Odesa included Canada, Denmark, Estonia, Georgia, the United Kingdom, and the United States.
 In the National Guard of Ukraine and border guards contingents, canine units were used for the first time.
 It demonstrated the latest developments, including the Vilkha multiple rocket launcher, Neptune cruise missile, Hrim-2 ballistic missile and other new and modernized defence equipment, as well as the Turkish UAV Bayraktar TB2.
 The Ukrainian military also held a military parade on the Dnieper River, outside the one on Khreshchatyk.

+2026

+On the 35th Anniversary of the Restoration of Ukraine's Independence, the first ever drone parade in Ukraine's history was held featuring nearly 100 Ukrainian unmanned aerial vehicles, unmanned ground vehicles, and unmanned surface vehicles of various types.
+The aerial procession consisted of 18 interceptor drones of the P1-Sun, Litavar, and Sting types, 27 bomber drones of the Vampire, Lasar, and Heavy Shot types, 8 reconnaissance drones of the SHARK and LF-400 types, and 7 long range strike drones of the Morok and Sichen types.
+30 UGVs of the TerMIT, Rys, Simba, Ardal, Zmiy, and Ratel types were piloted down Khreshchatyk street in a procession.
+The naval procession consisted of 9 USVs of the Sea Baby, MAGURA, and Sargan types that were piloted up the Dnipro River.